AanchalShrivastava/AanchalShrivastava/README.md

 - 👋 Hi, I’m @AanchalShrivastava
 - 👀 I’m interested in Oracle PL/SQL, SQL,Oracle Apex,Frontenend,database
 - 🌱 I’m currently learning Oracle Apex,PL/sql
-- 💞️ I’m looking to collaborate on PL/SQL projects,Oralce Apex projects and Seeking to learn new technology.
+- 💞️ I’m looking to collaborate on PL/SQL projects,Oralce Apex,HTML,CSS and Javascript projects and Seeking to learn new technology.
 - 📫 How to reach me on shrivastavaaanchal34@gmail.com

 <!---